galkahana/hummus-services-redux/README.md

 The following setup provides instructions for:
 - being able to run the main hummus services server
-- being able to run the scripts (e.g. deleting timedout files)
+- being able to run the scripts (e.g. deleting timed-out files)

-To run also the frontend side from the backend see below under **Runnning the frontend**
+To run also the frontend side from the backend see below under **Running the frontend**

 ## Pre-reqs